vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 single threaded execution.
 To enable multi-threaded execution, a setting needs to be added to `services.xml`.
 Multi-threaded search and ranking can improve query latency significantly and make better use of multi-cpu core architectures.
-Search and ranking has evolved since 1998 and by using multi-threaded execution, serving latency can be reduced significantly.
-In many deployed search and recommendation systems, low serving latency is critical.

 The following adds a `tuning` element to `services.xml` overriding [requestthreads:persearch](../reference/services-content.html#requestthreads-persearch).
-The default number of threads used `persearch` is 1.
+The default number of threads used `persearch` is one.

 <pre data-test="file" data-path="app/services.xml">
 &lt;?xml version="1.0" encoding="UTF-8"?&gt;